skip to main content

 As we explain in our free NASCAR viewing options section, you can watch most Cup Series races using a digital antenna if you live near FOX and NBC TV stations.
 But you still miss key races that air on FS1 and USA Network.
 Fortunately, Sling TV offers a way to get those channels for almost half the price of Hulu + Live TV.

-At $40.00 a month, Sling TV’s Sling Blue plan allows you to stream FS1, USA Network, and several other popular networks.
-You also have the option to add more channels to your plan for as low as $6.00 a month, though you might as well go with Hulu + Live TV if you want more than one add-on.
+At $40 a month, Sling TV’s Sling Blue plan includes FS1, USA Network, and several other popular networks.
+You also have the option to add more channels to your plan for as low as $6 a month, though you might as well go with Hulu + Live TV if you want more than one add-on.

-The biggest flaw with Sling TV is that it only offers local channels like ABC, FOX, and NBC in select markets.
-That’s why we recommend pairing the service with an antenna, which you can get for free through Sling TV by prepaying for two months of service.
+The biggest flaw with Sling TV is that it only offers local channels in select markets.
+That’s why we recommend pairing the service with an antenna, which you can get for free through Sling TV by prepaying for three months of service.
 We highlight that offer and more on our Sling TV Deals page.

 Live NBC races: Peacock